GDPR Compliance

 GDPR Compliance Checklist

-1. Know the Data You’re Collecting – Be mindful of what personal data you gather and ensure it’s relevant to your purpose.
+1. Know the Data You’re Collecting – Be aware of what personal data you gather and why.

-3. Give Users Control – Users should have the ability to access, correct, or delete their personal data whenever they wish.
+3. Give Users Control – Let people access, correct, or delete their information anytime.

-4. Secure the Data – Implement strong security measures to protect personal data from unauthorized access or breaches.
+4. Secure the Data – Use strong protections to keep personal data safe.

-5. Prepare for Breaches – Have a response plan ready in case of a data breach, including reporting it within 72 hours.
+5. Prepare for Breaches – Have a plan, and report breaches within 72 hours.

 GDPR Compliance Requirements

-1. Get Consent – Make sure users give explicit, informed consent before you collect their data.
-No more hidden clauses or pre-ticked boxes.
+• Get Consent – Make sure users clearly agree before you collect their data.
+No hidden checkboxes or confusing wording.

-2. Appoint a Data Protection Officer – If your company processes a lot of personal data, appoint someone to oversee compliance.
+• Appoint a Data Protection Officer – If you handle large amounts of personal data, have someone dedicated to overseeing compliance.

-5. Report Breaches – If a breach occurs, notify the relevant authorities and affected individuals within 72 hours.
+• Report Breaches – If something goes wrong, notify authorities and affected users within 72 hours.

 Data Protection by Design and by Default